-The Inspectorate is also responsible for evaluating certain types of educational provision including:
+The Inspectorate is also responsible for evaluating certain types of educational provision.

-In addition, the National Educational Welfare Board (NEWB) under the Education Welfare Act 2000 may ask the Inspectorate to assess the education provided in places other than recognised schools.
-These assessments may assist the NEWB to decide if children in non-recognised schools are receiving an appropriate minimum education.
+In addition, the Child and Family Agency under the Education Welfare Act 2000 may ask the Inspectorate to assess the education provided in places other than recognised schools.
+These assessments may assist the Agency to decide if children in non-recognised schools are receiving an appropriate minimum education.

 Since 2003-2004 this type of evaluation has been phased into primary and post-primary schools.
 It aims to improve schools and complements school inspections.
 The WSE has been developed using a partnership approach and it is designed to:

 The WSE evaluates schools under the headings of management, planning, curriculum provision, learning and teaching, and support for students.
 The WSE process includes pre-evaluation meetings with staff and management, meeting with parents’ association, school and classroom visits, preparation of a draft report, post-inspection meetings with staff and management, finalisation of the WSE report and issue of report to school.